TREASURIES-Bonds rise on outlook for supportive Fed policy

 reduce U.S. unemployment held out the promise of further easing

-by the Fed, a move markets had begun to back away from after
+by the U.S. central bank, which markets had begun to back away

 "Bernanke has been fairly dovish of late and that put a